telegraph/git-training/setup/README.md

 2. Click Sign Up or Login
 - choose a username
-- enter you telegraph email address for example
+- enter your telegraph email address for example
 - choose a password

 - if you already have a github account -> Login